(A) Pre-application public meeting and notice.

 (2) The director may assess the need, on a case-by-case basis, for an information repository.
-When assessing the need for an information repository, the director will consider a variety of factors, including: the level of public interest; the type of facility; the presence of an existing repository; and the proximity to the nearest copy of the administrative record.
-If the director determines, at any time after submittal of a permit application, that there is a need for a repository, then the director will notify the facility that it must establish and maintain an information repository.
-[See paragraph (M) of rule 3745-50-58 of the Administrative Code for similar provisions relating to the information repository during the life of a permit].
+When assessing the need for an information repository, the director will consider a variety of factors, including the level of public interest, the type of facility, the presence of an existing repository, and the proximity to the nearest copy of the administrative record.
+If the director determines, at any time after submittal of a permit application, that there is a need for a repository, then the director will notify the facility that the facility shall establish and maintain an information repository.
+[See paragraph (M) of rule 3745-50-58 of the Administrative Code for similar provisions relating to the information repository during the life of a permit.]

-(4) The information repository must be located and maintained at a site chosen by the facility.
-If the director finds the site unsuitable for the purposes and persons for which it was established, due to problems with the location, hours of availability, access, or other relevant considerations, then the director will specify a more appropriate site.
+(4) The information repository shall be located and maintained at a site chosen by the facility.
+If the director finds the site unsuitable for the purposes and persons for which the site was established, due to problems with the location, hours of availability, access, or other relevant considerations, then the director will specify a more appropriate site.

 (5) The director will specify requirements for informing the public about the information repository.
 At a minimum, the director will require the facility to provide a written notice about the information repository to all individuals on the facility mailing list.

-(6) The facility owner/operator is responsible for maintaining and updating the repository with appropriate information throughout a time period specified by the director.
-The director may close the repository at his discretion, based on the factors in paragraph (C)(2) of this rule.
+(6) The facility owner or operator is responsible for maintaining and updating the repository with appropriate information throughout a time period specified by the director.
+The director may close the repository at the director's discretion, based on the factors in paragraph (C)(2) of this rule.

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]

 Five Year Review (FYR) Dates: 11/29/2016 and 11/29/2021